 Now it starts getting easier.
 Once you’ve managed to hook up your second display, you’ll need to arrange the two displays so you can intuitively drag windows and files from one display to the other.
 Apple makes this easy.

-Go to Settings in your Mac, then click Displays and then Arrangement.
+Go to System Preferences in your Mac, then click Displays and then Arrangement.
 If everything is set up properly, you should see two blue rectangles representing the displays, with the host Mac showing a white bar across the top.

 From here, simply align the monitors the way they are in real life.
 So if you put your secondary monitor above your MacBook (as I have in the photo above), make sure you orient the second monitor’s blue rectangle so it’s on top of the blue rectangle representing the MacBook.

 After that, you may want to move your macOS dock to the secondary screen if you’ll be looking at it more often.
 To do this, move your mouse pointer up to the desktop of the secondary monitor and click anywhere.
 Then makes two swift downward strokes along the bottom of the display where you would like for the dock to appear.
 The dock should then switch over—although keep in mind that it may take some practice.
 (If you have your monitors set up the way I do, make sure you make these downward strokes in a corner of the display that doesn’t overlap with the main MacBook display.
 Otherwise, your mouse pointer will simply go down to the bottom screen.)

 Use your iPad as a secondary display

 If you don’t happen to have a second monitor or an extra TV sitting around, an iPad now works as a secondary monitor for your Mac as well.
 Just keep in mind, of course, that you’ll be working with a smaller screen.
 There is a bonus, though: If you’ve already set up a proper secondary monitor, this setup lets you use your iPad as a third display.